dnanexus-archive/parliament2/README.md

 ```
 > What's going on?

 The svviz tool can at times consume a large amount of memory, causing the application to be killed.
-If you see
-this message in the log, you should kill the job if it is still running and retry on a machine with more memory
-or without enabling svviz.
+If you see this message in the log, you should kill the job if it is still running and retry on a machine with more memory or without enabling svviz.
+This issue should be resolved in v0.1.11.

 ### Tool versions